Fighting the Good Fight: 5 Strategies to Curb Child Aggression

 This is why it’s so important to combat aggressive behavior with learning opportunities.
 Teaching your child how to resolve conflicts gives them plenty of positive alternatives to aggression.

 Start by helping them recognize and label their big emotions.
 Then follow up with how to control and calm them.
-Perhaps you sing Elmo’s Belly Breathing song with your toddler or take a walk with your older child.

 Then practice, practice, practice!